-If you purchased a chemical substance from a UK-based company that registered a substance under REACH, you will no longer be able to rely on the substance being legally registered after the UK has left the EU.
+If you purchased a chemical substance from a UK-based company that registered a substance under REACH, you will no longer be able to rely on the substance being legally registered after the transition period ends.

 For the substance to remain legally registered, the UK-based manufacturer from which you bought the chemical will need to appoint an only representative established in one of the EU-27 or EEA countries.
 Alternatively, you can choose to register the substance yourself as an importer.

 If your UK-based supplier is currently an importer of the chemical from outside the EU/EEA, they have the option of moving their importing activity to the EU-27 or EEA.
 Otherwise, you will need to register the substance as the EU-importer.

 Things will also change if your company is a member of a joint submission with a UK-based company as the lead registrant.
 A registration made by a UK-based company will no longer exist after the transition period.

 If you plan to import substances from a UK-based company into the EU after the transition period ends, it is you, not the UK-based company, who will have to submit the C&L notifications to ECHA.
 A C&L notification must also be submitted for substances in mixtures, when the concentration of the substance triggers the classification of the mixture.
 A separate C&L notification is not needed when you have registered the substance.
 Any mixture that you import will need to comply with the CLP Regulation.